villadora/express-http-proxy/README.md

 You can modify the proxy's response before sending it to the client.

-##### exploiting references
-The intent is that this be used to modify the proxy response data only.

-Note:
-The other arguments (proxyRes, userReq, userRes) are passed by reference, so you *can* currently exploit this to modify either response's headers, for instance, but this is not a reliable interface.
-I expect to close this exploit in a future release, while providing an additional hook for mutating the userRes before sending.

-##### gzip responses

-If your proxy response is gzipped, this program will automatically unzip it before passing to your function, then zip it back up before piping it to the user response.
-There is currently no way to short-circuit this behavior.

 ```js
 app.use('/proxy', proxy('www.google.com', {
   userResDecorator: function(proxyRes, proxyResData, userReq, userRes) {